How to Paint a Flower

 Step 8 – Add shadows and highlights to the stem

 The stem now requires attention; it should not just be a conduit but a part of the painting with its own nuances.
 Add shadows with a darker green to show where the leaves might cast a shadow on the stem or where natural indentations occur.
 Then, with a lighter green, add highlights along the edges or where the stem curves, reflecting where the light naturally falls.
-This step is about reinforcing the stem as a three-dimensional object, supporting the bud both structurally and visually within your composition.

 Step 9 – Add some final touches to your flower painting